alahyaoui/StibRide/README.md

 ```

 # Execution
-You need maven installed and added to your PATH environment variables.
-If its not, download maven <a href="https://maven.apache.org/install.html">here</a>
+Move to the project repository and execute
 ```
+$ cd StibRide/
 $ mvn javafx:run
 ```
+Nb: You need maven installed and added to your PATH environment variables.
+If its not, download maven <a href="https://maven.apache.org/install.html">here</a>

 # Author
 - **Lahyaoui Ayoub**